kwhitley/itty-router/README.md

 These folks are the real heroes, making open source the powerhouse that it is!
 Help out and get your name added to this list! <3

 #### Core, Concepts, and Codebase
-- [@technoyes](https://github.com/technoyes) - three kind-of-a-big-deal errors caught at once.
+- [@technoyes](https://github.com/technoyes) - three kind-of-a-big-deal errors fixed.
 Imagine the look on my face... thanks man!! :)
 - [@hunterloftis](https://github.com/hunterloftis) - router.handle() method now accepts extra arguments and passed them to route functions
 - [@roojay520](https://github.com/roojay520) - TS interface fixes
 - [@mvasigh](https://github.com/mvasigh) - proxy hacks courtesy of this chap